Accla/graphulo/README.md

 ## Implementation

-Note: the current implementation only had SpGEMM and BFS completely tested.
+Note: the current implementation only has SpGEMM and BFS completely tested.
 The rest are partially implemented ideas.

 ### GraphBLAS mapping